 Even if you’re a safe driver, the unfortunate truth is that you need to share the road with others who may not be as responsible.
 You could get hit by a drunk driver at an intersection or injured in a collision when an exhausted motorist falls asleep at the wheel.

-In each case, evidence such as eyewitness testimony, surveillance video, and statements made at the scene of the accident can help support your claim.
+In each case, evidence such as eyewitness testimony, surveillance video, and statements made at the crash site can help support your claim.
 We know how to find this evidence and use that information to hold the negligent driver responsible.

 You may be pressed to disclose information that the insurance company will try to use against you, or even be asked to give them access to your confidential medical records.
 With a dedicated car accident attorney dealing with the insurance company on your behalf, you can counter their arguments, avoid their tricks, and stay a step ahead of them.